 The Group seeks to maintain a regular dialogue with both existing and potential new shareholders to communicate the Group’s strategy and progress and to understand the needs and expectations of its shareholders.

 The Board communicates with its shareholders in a number of ways.
 Principal ways are through regulatory announcements, the Annual Report and the Annual General Meeting.
 In addition, the CEO and the CFO regularly meet with a large range of existing and potential institutional investors and private client fund managers throughout the UK.
-The CEO and CFO have also hosted a presentation for private investors.
+During the last financial year the Group held a capital markets day and an online Q&A for retail investors in order to provide additional detail on the Group’s strategy and to better understand investors’ views.

 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success

 The Group has a range of stakeholders.
-The benefits we bring to the various parties in our business model are illustrated on page 9 of the Annual Report.
 Making sure that all stakeholders in the model benefit from it help ensure the long-term viability of the model.

 Chief among the Group’s stakeholders are its staff.
 While there is the usual day-to-day communication, the Group also holds regular ‘town hall’ meetings for staff and conducts regular staff surveys.
 The Group also runs a Share Incentive Plan (SIP) to enable staff to share in the success of the Group.